 The warranty period includes the requirements associated with the AIA general conditions of the contract for construction and requires the contractor to correct defective work within one year after the date of substantial completion.
 It also includes the statutory warranties providing protection mechanisms against faulty workmanship and defective materials beyond the one-year correction period, and any manufacturer warranties.
-The warranty period generally starts on the date of substantial completion and remains in effect until all warranties expire.
+The warranty period generally starts on the date of substantial completion for those portions of the work covered by the Certificate of Substantial Completion and remains in effect until all warranties expire.

-The purpose of the warranty period ensures building elements perform at expected levels during the warranty period.
+The purpose of the warranty period is to make sure the expected performance of all building elements is covered during the warranty period.